scriptotek/library-sql/_episodes/02-basic-queries.md

 We can also do calculations with the values in a query.
-For example, if we wanted to look at the relative popularity of an article, so we divide by 10 (because we know the most popular article has 10 citations).
+For example, if we wanted to look at the relative popularity of an article, we divide by 10 (because we know the most popular article has 10 citations).

 ~~~
 SELECT first_author, citation_count/10.0 FROM articles;